- for American Airlines users90

 - British Airways Visa Signature® Card

-The biggest difference between the CitiBusiness AAdvantage card and the other three is that the AA card is a business card, while the others are personal cards.
+The biggest difference between the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® and the other three is that the AA card is a business card, while the others are personal cards.
 Naturally, this AA card is geared toward small business owners.
-Also, the AA card currently has the highest sign-up bonus with the current 60,000 miles promotion.
-On top of that, the CitiBusiness card is the only card of the bunch that earns double miles in spending categories other than purchases with their respective co-branded airline.
+Also, the AA card currently has the sign-up bonus of 60,000 miles.
+On top of that, the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard® is the only card of the bunch that earns 2 miles in spending categories other than purchases with their respective co-branded airline.

 Another difference is that Delta is part of the SkyTeam alliance and has totally different airline partners than American.
 While parts of their route networks may overlap, their partner carriers do not.
 This is worth taking into consideration when thinking about an airline card or loyalty program because you want to earn miles you can actually use based on where you travel.

-Lastly, the Gold Delta card is the only card in this mix that does not offer a companion certificate.
-It is worth noting, however, that the Platinum Delta card has a higher annual fee than the others, but with this card you earn the companion certificate simply by renewing your card membership each year.
-The British Airways and AA cards require you to spend at least $30,000 on the card to earn that perk.
+Lastly, the Gold Delta SkyMiles Credit Card from American Express is the only card in this mix that does not offer a companion certificate.
+It is worth noting, however, that the Platinum Delta SkyMiles® Credit Card has a higher annual fee than the others, but with this card you earn the companion certificate simply by renewing your card membership each year.
+The British Airways Visa Signature® Card and AA cards require you to spend at least $30,000 on the card to earn that perk.

 Whenever you apply for a credit card make sure you read the terms and conditions of the card and the rewards program to find out about minimum spend requirements and any restrictions to ensure you can successfully obtain the card and earn the rewards it offers.